alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 restrict(london_suppliers_with_their_shipments, sid: "S1")
 ```

 So far, so good.
-Here is where I start complaining about SQL once again, I'm affraid.
+Here is where I start complaining about SQL once again, I'm afraid.

 ## Towards context-awareness: parameterized views